-In Sydney, coworking has been a buzzword for the last few years and I believe it’s here to stay.
+In Sydney, Coworking has been a buzzword for the last few years and I believe it’s here to stay.
 There has been a rise in the number of operators in the market and we ensured we stayed relevant to demand while staying true our brand values in offering this product to our Members.
-Our Members choose coworking because it’s cost-effective, but also because they want to be surrounded by other businesses who add value to their own organisation and professional development.
+Our members choose Coworking because it’s the cost-effective, but also because they want to be surrounded by other businesses who add value to their own organisation and professional development.
 Several partnerships have been established between Members and to say we had something to do with that is something my team can be proud of.

 On growth drivers in Sydney

 Sydney has become Australia’s economic powerhouse, contributing about half of Australia’s economic growth.
 Financial services make up about 15% of Sydney’s economy followed by professional services at 10%.
 Construction and manufacturing contribute 6% and 5% respectively.
 From an infrastructure perspective, the Sydney Metro will launch its first phase in 2019.
 This project will deliver a major economic boost as it aims to improve access to jobs, changing the way the workforce commutes to and from the city.

 Flexible workspaces will continue to evolve as technology advances and the need for agile working increases.
 Businesses are seeing the commercial advantages of shifting to flexible working arrangements, and companies are now doing one of the following;

 - Signing with a flex provider to minimises the risks of longer-term contracts